rlisagor/freshen/README.rst

 Ignoring directories
 --------------------

-If a directory contains files with the extension ".feature" but you'd like Freshen to skip over it, simply place a file with the name ".freshenignore" in that directory.
+If a directory contains files with the extension ``.feature`` but you'd like Freshen to skip over it, simply place a file with the name ".freshenignore" in that directory.